Praphulla/DevOps-Immersion/devops/experience_devops/story_a_projectplanning/content/intro.md

 ![](img/image6.jpg)

 Scrum itself is a simple framework for effective team collaboration on complex software projects.
 Ken Schwaber and Jeff Sutherland have written The Scrum Guide to explain Scrum clearly and succinctly.
-Yoou can read more about Scrum in the Scrum Guide: http://www.scrumguides.org/scrum-guide.html In the next chapter we resume the main Scrum events.
+You can read more about Scrum in the Scrum Guide: http://www.scrumguides.org/scrum-guide.html In the next chapter we resume the main Scrum events.

 ## Scrum Events

 ### The Sprint
-The heart of Scrum is a Sprint, a time-box of one month or less during which a “Done”, useable, and potentially releasable product Increment is created.
+The heart of Scrum is a Sprint, a time-box of one month or less during which a “Done”, useable, and potentially releasable product increment is created.
 Sprints best have consistent durations throughout a development effort.
 A new Sprint starts immediately after the conclusion of the previous Sprint.
 Sprints contain and consist of the Sprint Planning, Daily Scrums, the development work, the Sprint Review, and the Sprint Retrospective.

 ### Sprint Planning